MelissaToure/CF_GAMECO/README.md

 **Introduction**

-> The project aim to use data to inform the development of games by performing a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s games might fare in the global market.
+> The project aim to use data to inform the development of games by performing a descriptive analysis of a video game data set to foster a better understanding of how GameCo’s games might fare in the global market, and assist the marketing team in making informed decisions about their budget allocation.

 **Hypothese challenged**